sherwinhlee/robotics/README.md

 13. Run `$ python main.py` to start the control experiment.

 ### Notes
 1. Depending on which motion capture / VRPN launch file is used, the create robot's namespace in the ROS subscriber may be different.
 This can be verified with `$ rostopic list` to see what the full namespace of `/create#/pose` is.
-The `self.mocap` attribute can then be updated accordingly.
+The `self.mocap` attribute in `controller.acceleration.AccControl()` can then be updated accordingly.
 2. The optimization module in `controller.eco_and` uses a sequential least-squares programming solver, which can be sensitive to the chosen starting points, particularly tau or `t0`, which is the intersection crossing time.
 The code sets the starting tau to be the starting light's interval, but in some cases, this may not lead to local minimum convergence.

 ## References